 It is the intent that the NOHFC Board of Directors will review the strategic priorities and plans, at minimum, on an annual basis.
-This year, the Board focus was on being flexible and helping build the road to recovery and economic growth in Northern Ontario.
+This year, the Board continued to focus on being flexible and helping build the road to recovery and economic growth in Northern Ontario.